Pariah state: Criteria for pariah statehood

 As of August 2014, no internationally accepted criteria exist for designating a nation as a pariah state, nor is there any single accepted authority for doing so.
 Some criteria are proposed in the definitions offered in the previous section.
 For example, Harkavy and Marks make reference in their definitions to the international behavior of a nation in order to qualify it for pariahood.
 Marks goes one step further and includes the question of nuclear weapons in his criteria, while Weiss adds "a state’s defiant existence in the face of international non-recognition.".
 However, Bellany's sole criterion is a lack of soft power, while the Penguin Dictionary of International Relations requires that the pariah states also "suffer from diplomatic isolation and widespread global moral opprobrium".

-Political commentator and activist Noam Chomsky declared in 2003 and again in 2014 that the United States had become a pariah state.
-Both declarations were based on both USA's leading violation of international laws and results from Gallup polls showing that only 10 percent of people around the world supported the US war in Iraq and that 24 percent of people in the world believed the United States represented the greatest threat to world peace.
+Left-wing political commentator and activist Noam Chomsky declared in 2003 and again in 2014 that the United States had become a pariah state.
+Both declarations were based on both the United States's leading violation of international laws and results from Gallup polls showing that only 10 percent of people around the world supported the Iraq War and that 24 percent of people in the world believed the United States represented the greatest threat to world peace.
 Such poll results are not listed among objective criteria advanced by academic sources, international authorities or NGOs, or any governing bodies as criteria for designation as a pariah state, and Geldenhuys argues that major world powers by definition cannot be pariah states because they cannot be isolated or harmed politically or economically, or brought into compliance with international norms by pariah designations, whether by individuals or international governing bodies.
-Mary Ellen O’Connell, a professor of international law at the University of Notre Dame, explains that there has been a decline in the respect towards international law in USA from our highest government officials to the person on the street because of the misunderstood belief that the laws are practice not enforceable.
+Mary Ellen O'Connell, a professor of international law at the University of Notre Dame, explains that there has been a decline in the respect towards international law in the United States from our highest government officials to the person on the street because of the misunderstood belief that the laws are in practice not enforceable.